cherrylabs/arx-utils/README.md

 ## License

-Blok Db is free software distributed under the terms of the MIT license
+Arx Utils is free software distributed under the terms of the MIT license

 ## Aditional information